-Whether we like it or not, we’ll all be experiencing extremely cold temperatures in the upcoming months.
+Whether we like it or not, we’ll all be experiencing extreme cold temperatures in the upcoming months.
 The question is … will you and your family be ready?
 There are a lot of things you can do to make sure your home is prepared for winter weather emergencies, and Keystone Propane is here with great advice on winter weather home safety.

 Be Aware of Forecasts

-Nothing is as heart warming as a glowing hearth.
+Nothing is as heartwarming as a glowing hearth.
 But before you light your fireplace for the first time this season, you should arrange to have your flue or chimney inspected by a professional every year.
 If you’ve never had an inspection before and are unsure who to contact, reach out to your local fire department for a list of local recommendations.

 Smoke Detector Installation

-It’s an unfortunate fact that thousands of American families experience home fires each year, which is why it’s so important to make sure you install a smoke detector in any areas being heating by a wood stove, fireplace, or kerosene heater.
+It’s an unfortunate fact that thousands of American families experience home fires each year, which is why it’s so important to make sure you install a smoke detector in any area being heating by a wood stove, fireplace, or kerosene heater.
 You should also have a carbon monoxide detector installed in these areas, and always make sure your fuel-burning exhaust is being vented properly to the outdoors.

 Many people add extra insulation to windows and doors to prepare for winter, but you should also do a quick survey to identify additional insulation opportunities.
-For example, you may consider adding extra insulation to any water lines that run along side your home’s exterior walls.
+For example, you may consider adding extra insulation to any water lines that run alongside your home’s exterior walls.
 This will reduce the chance of frozen pipes during bouts of freezing temperatures.